Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 • The mean of errors would still be 0 … by definition

-• But variance of errors can’t possibly be constant over levels of X like we assume in general linear models
+• However, the variance of the errors cannot be constant across levels of X, as is assumed in general linear models

 • The mean and variance of a binary outcome are dependent!